UmutHasanoglu/Library-Management-Project/README.md

 1. Ensure the FastAPI Web Service is running (see step above).
 2. Open the index.html file directly in your web browser.

+### **Windows Automation Scripts**

+To make the project easier to use on Windows, three batch (.bat) scripts are included:

+*install.bat*: This script will automatically create a virtual environment using uv, activate it, and install all the necessary dependencies from requirements.txt.
+Simply double-click this file to set up the project.

+*start\_cli.bat*: This script runs the command-line interface (CLI) version.
+It automatically activates the virtual environment and runs python main.py.

+*start\_webui.bat*: This script launches the FastAPI backend server and simultaneously opens the index.html web interface in your default web browser.

+---

 ## **📖 API Documentation**